mihai-ignat/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

 ### OTA Testing

 The OTA topology used for OTA testing is illustrated in the figure below.
 Topology is similar with the one used for Matter Test Events.
-Please note that other topologies can be used (e.g.: connecting _Computer #1_ and _Computer #2_ through other means), this is just an example which was tested locally.

 ![OTA_TOPOLOGY](../../../../platform/nxp/k32w/k32w0/doc/images/ota_topology.JPG)